Bedrock Knowledge Bases Retrieve API Does Not Work with OpenSearch Serverless NextGen — Cause and Workaround

 ]

-Note: When you create a knowledge base in Bedrock KB, a data access policy for Bedrock is automatically configured — but that's for the Bedrock KB service role.
-When querying directly from your application, you need to separately add your application's IAM role as a Principal.
+Note: When creating a knowledge base with Bedrock KB, a data access policy for Bedrock is automatically configured, but that is for the Bedrock KB service role.
+When querying directly from an application, you need to separately add your application's IAM role as a Principal.

 Debugging Tips

-When a 403 is returned, you can get details from the opensearch-py error object.
+If a 403 is returned, you can retrieve details from the opensearch-py error object.

 try: